 - Academic contributions of your research

-Candidates for MPhil and PhD programmes should have a good first degree (2:1 and above) and/or a master’s degree.
+Candidates for PhD programmes should have a good first degree (2:1 and above) and/or a master’s degree.
 Candidates who do not have a master’s degree in Social Science Research Methods (SSRM) may be required to undertake some or all of the SSRM programme on the advice of their prospective supervisors.

 For overseas candidates, the minimum qualifications will include a good first degree equivalent to a 2:1 degree at a UK university, and a certificate of competence in English (see below).
 Work experience will also be taken into consideration when assessing an application.